metagenlab/zAMP/docs/_build/html/_sources/pages/setup.rst.txt

 RAM memory
 =======================================================================
-Some tools embedded in RST4ABM can be quite demanding regarding RAM memory.
+Some tools embedded in RST4ABM can be quite demanding on RAM memory.
 The actual requirement depends on your dataset and is influenced parameters indicated in the config file.
 The bottleneck usually is the taxonomic assignment.
 Factors which can raise your RAM requirements are:
 - the number of samples
 - the bacterial diversity within your samples
 - the number of cores (start by reducing the number of core in snakemake if facing issues)